odoo/documentation/content/applications/hr/attendances.rst

 Odoo's *Attendances* application functions as a time clock.
 Employees are able to check in and out of work using a dedicated device in kiosk mode, while users are also able to check in and out of work directly from the database.
-Managers can quickly see who is available at any given time, and create reports to see everyone's hours, and gain insights on which employees are working overtime, or checking out of work earlier than expected.
+Managers can quickly see who is available at any given time, create reports to see everyone's hours, and gain insights on which employees are working overtime, or checking out of work earlier than expected.

 .. _attendances/access-rights:

-Access Rights
+Access rights
 =============

 It is important to understand how the different access rights affect what users can access in the *Attendances* application.

-Every user in the database is always able to access their own information on the dashboard, and can check in and out directly from the database.
+Every user in the database is always able to access their own information on the dashboard and can check in and out directly from the database.
 Access to all the other features is determined by access rights.

 To see what access rights a user has, navigate to the :menuselection:`Settings application --> Users & Companies: Users`, and click on an individual user.
 The :guilabel:`Access Rights` tab is visible by default.
 Scroll down to the :guilabel:`Human Resources` section to see the setting.
-For the :guilabel:`Attendances` field, the options are either to leave the field blank, or select :guilabel:`Administrator`.
+For the :guilabel:`Attendances` field, the options are either to leave the field blank or select :guilabel:`Administrator`.

 If the :guilabel:`Administrator` option is selected, the user has full access to the entire